ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Intel Sapphire Rapids CPUs
 {: #bm-sapphire-rapids-support}

-Sapphire Rapids processors are currently available as a beta offering and are available in only the DAL10 data center.
+Intel&reg; Sapphire Rapids processors are available as a select offering.
+They are available only in select data centers in the DAL, MAD, TOK, TOR, and WDC regions.
-{: beta}
+{: preview}

-You can now choose the following Intel&reg; Sapphire Rapids CPUs when you provision a bare metal server.
+You can now choose the following Sapphire Rapids CPUs when you provision a bare metal server.

 | Sapphire Rapids CPU | Specifications | Memory | TPM 2.0 support |
 | --- | --- | --- | --- |